midl-xyz/midl-js/apps/docs/root/configuration.md

 - [`MagicEden`](https://wallet.magiceden.io/)
 - `keyPair` - ECPair key pair connector

 You can also create your own custom connector by implementing the `CreateConnectorFn` interface.
+You can find an implementation examples in the `@midl-xyz/midl-js-connectors` package.

 #### Importing Connectors